FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-19-What-Is-A-VPN?.md

 YOU CAN DO THIS WITH A VPN!!! :D

 A VPN can effectively be used to hide your IP and further encrypt your data (most of the time).
 With a VPN, all of your internet traffic is routed through a VPN server that is designated with some external IP which will now be yours to use.
-Before a VPN, connecting to facebook.com exposed our device's IP.
-Now with a VPN, facebook only sees the public address of the VPN server.
+Before a VPN, connecting to facebook.com exposed our public IP.
+Now with a VPN, facebook only sees the public IP of the VPN server.

 ![client vpn server]({{ site.url }}{{ site.baseurl }}/assets/images/clientvpnserver.png)